ECMC to start bargaining with 1,300 nurses; union hopes talks will 'transform the profession'

 The high-stakes labor talks at Kaleida Health aren't the only contract negotiations ongoing in Western New York's health care scene.

-Here's another one about to get rolling: Erie County Medical Center on Thursday will start bargaining with the New York State Nurses Association on a new contract for more than 1,300 registered nurses at the Buffalo medical complex.
-The current contract will expire Dec.
+Here's another one that just got rolling: Erie County Medical Center started bargaining Thursday with the New York State Nurses Association on a new contract for more than 1,300 registered nurses at the Buffalo medical complex.
+The current contract expires Dec.
 31.

-To kick things off, the Nurses Association is scheduled to have a news conference Thursday morning outside of ECMC, expected to speak about the need to improve workplace issues such as staffing by bolstering efforts to recruit and retain nurses.
+Improving staffing and efforts to recruit and retain nurses are expected to play a major role in the talks.

 "We really want them to give us the tools to do our job, with adequate staffing and a safe work environment," said Steve Bailey, a registered nurse at ECMC's Terrace View Long-Term Care Facility and Western New York regional director of the Nurses Association.